tarekfayyad/U.S.-bikeshare-data/README.md

 ## Overview
 calculate statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyze
 ## Softwares needed:
---Python 3, NumPy, and Pandas installed using Anaconda --A text editor, Pycharm or Atom.
+--Python 3, NumPy, and Pandas <br>
+--A text editor, Pycharm or Atom.
 --A terminal application
 ## Files used: